 Crosley Green returning to prison years after Florida murder conviction was overturned

+Watch "48 Hours: Crosby Green's Hard Time" — correspondent Erin Moriarty reports on Saturday, April 22 at 9/8 on CBS and streaming on Paramount+.

-Crosley Green, a 65-year-old Florida grandfather who spent nearly half his life in prison for a murder he says he didn't commit, is being returned to prison even though a judge ruled that he'd been wrongfully convicted.
-Green spent his last days of freedom spending time with his fiancée and attending church services.
+Crosley Green, a 65-year-old Florida grandfather who spent nearly half his life in prison for a murder he says he didn't commit, returned to custody on Monday even though a judge ruled that he'd been wrongfully convicted.
+He spent his last days of freedom spending time with his fiancée and attending church services.

 Green, who was found guilty of murder in 1990 and sentenced to death, had his conviction overturned in 2018, but his nightmare wasn't over yet.
 Prosecutors fought the ruling from Judge Roy B. Dalton, which kept Green in prison for several more years.